sjardim/filament-tricks/README.md

 Ryan Chandler's [Navigation plugin](https://filamentphp.com/plugins/navigation) is powerful, but you may have questions on how to use it, so here I want to show you how to build a global navigation for your front end quickly.

+Get the files on [GitHub](https://github.com/sjardim/filament-tricks)

 ## First, an example of what we are building.

 In your Blade template, the navigation will render like this (and you can have total control over the markup):

 ![Blade view](https://raw.githubusercontent.com/sjardim/filament-tricks/main/screenshots/filament-navigation-00.png)

-And here is the navigation built inside the Filament Admin, using the aforemention plugin.
+And here is the navigation built inside the Filament Admin using the aforementioned plugin.

 ![Navigation on Filament Admin](https://raw.githubusercontent.com/sjardim/filament-tricks/main/screenshots/filament-navigation-01.png)